intel/llvm/sycl/doc/SharedLibraries.md

 - `SYCL_EXTERNAL` functions defined in dynamically linked code can be called (directly or indirectly) from device code of the application.
-- Function pointers taken in application ashould work inside the dynamically linked code.
+- Function pointers taken in application should work inside the dynamically linked code.
 - Specific code changes are not required, i.e. the mechanism of linking works as close as possible to regular shared libraries.